clarkadisney/clarkadisney.github.io/_posts/2021-03-22-mycorrhizae-quicktake.md

 January 29, 2021</cite></figcaption>
 </figure>

-The implication is that certain industries need to offset, and those offsets need to be generated.
+One implication is that certain industries need to offset, and those offsets need to be generated.
 Farmers can conceivably <a href="https://www.bloomberg.com/news/articles/2020-10-28/iowa-farmer-finds-fortune-in-selling-carbon-credits-to-shopify">generate them </a>through sustainable farming, then sell them to buyers who wish to offset their carbon pollution.
-Despite the closing of the Chicago Carbon Exchange (CCX), there are still many private and <a href="https://www.c2es.org/document/us-state-carbon-pricing-policies/">state-level</a> exchanges - with a large <a href="https://www.bloomberg.com/news/articles/2021-03-22/china-urges-market-forces-to-fill-gap-in-green-bond-program">Chinese exchange</a> coming online this decade.
+Despite the closing of the Chicago Carbon Exchange (CCX), there are still many private and <a href="https://www.c2es.org/document/us-state-carbon-pricing-policies/">state-level</a> exchanges - with a large <a href="https://www.bloomberg.com/news/articles/2021-03-22/china-urges-market-forces-to-fill-gap-in-green-bond-program">Chinese </a>exchange coming online this decade.
 At this point - commitment to the environment aside, this approach can be seen as strategic positioning for both the users of biological amendments and the brokers of them, who are likely plugged into ecosystems needing carbon offset.
 A great example of this would be the <a href="https://www.willistonherald.com/news/business/the-story-of-a-business-evolution-or/article_e32066de-c17d-5c93-b759-d74e352f3210.html">history of Leonardite</a>, which is a mineral resource that seems to be the carbon sink amendment du jour.

 ## Summary